- Why Integrate Blackbird with MJFreeway?

-If you use MJFreeway Platform as your point-of sale software in the dispensary, and Blackbird for CRM tools or an online menu, you may benefit from setting up an integration between the two software platforms.
+If you use MJFreeway Platform as your point-of-sale software in the dispensary, and Blackbird for CRM tools or an online menu, you may benefit from setting up an integration between the two software platforms.

 An integration allows for sharing of relevant data between the two platforms which can save time and money by eliminating double entry of data and reducing the need to manage info manually.
-Creating an integration for use with CRM and online menu features increases efficiencies and automates processes that would have to be handled manually.
+Creating an integration for use with CRM and online menu features increases efficiencies and automates processes that would otherwise have to be handled manually.

 You can use an integration with MJFreeway to facilitate points per dollar loyalty.
 By pulling order information into Blackbird from MJFreeway, points can be automatically awarded to customers based on the value of their order.
 This removes the need to manually add points to customer profiles for orders completed in the point of sale and incentivizes customers to spend more money.